DataAna1ytics/Programming_interview_questions/sci.AI_Kmeans_clustering/README.md

+## Task:
-# Task is to determine the number of clusters in a data set
+- Determine the number of clusters in a data set
 ### Solution:
 - The elbow method of finding value for *k*;
 - Scikit-learn;